Web3Edi/2022-alpha/dapp/README.md

-# 2022-alpha
+# Web 3 Edi - Blockchain Repo
 This is the Web 3 Edi 2022 Alpha Blockchain Repository.
+Web 3 Edi is built to work purely on EVM, with a focus on the Arbitrum Network as the project uses [Livepeer](https://livepeer.org) for video transcoding.
+The project uses [Livepeer Studio] to run broadcast and playback with the EVM providing destination Stage targeting e.g. an Educator can broadcast either to the whole Web 3 Edi campus or only to their respective School.

 This repository contains the Key smart contracts used within the Web 3 Edi platform.
 The smartcontracts are deployed on the Web 3 Edi Testnet and can be found at the following addresses:

 | Contract			    | Arbitrum Testnet Address					 |